Pride Month: 7 Gay Designers Who Changed How We Dress

 It should be noted there are many straight designers — Ralph Lauren and Tommy Hilfiger, to name a few — who run global fashion companies.
-As there are straight women designers — Miuccia Prada, Stella McCartney, Diane von Furstenberg — behind successful fashion brands.
+Just as there are straight female designers — Miuccia Prada, Stella McCartney, Diane von Furstenberg — behind successful fashion brands.

 As the fashion historian Valerie Steele once said, “There is no gay gene for creativity.”

 In celebration of Pride Month, we salute a select group of gay designers whose work ignited social movements and sparked revolutionary changes to the way we dress and look.
 (And yes, there are many more gay designers who operate hugely successful labels — which make them savvy merchants).

 But this group of seven moved the dial forward in fashion to the extent where the average person on the street still feels their influence today.

 The YSL oeuvre includes many trailblazing moments in fashion.
 He was one of the first designers in Paris to feature a multi-cultural cast of models in his runway shows back in his 1970s couture shows.
 Also a visionary, he saw the coming democratization of fashion and became one of the first French couturiers back in the 1960s to start a ready-to-wear label.
 And some of his trend-setting looks from the 60s and 70s — safari, Bohemia, unorthodox colour pairings — continue to inspire fashion today.